mya95morris/Technical-Writing-Samples/README.md

 time.
 I used Chartio and AWS metrics to support my hypothesis, pinpoint the cause, and create a Zendesk macro that would ensure that agents could efficiently transfer these tickets to the Spanish Speaking agents' inboxes.

+### Clear Cache and Cookies
+In my current position, we have recently been in the middle of a huge software update.
+Prior to the launch, I was able to help the engineering teams with software testing and data migration.
+However, on the day of launch, there were a lot of hiccups that resulted in the servicing agents needing to clear cache and cookies as more updates were being pushed through. ["here"](ClearCache.pdf) I created a simple how-to document that would help some agents that were less technically-inclined.
+Prior to this, many of the agents had also cleared things like their passwords and their magical text responses!

 ## The Author
 - Website - [Mya Morris](https://jolly-beaver-a96201.netlify.app/)